-Thomas R. Crane – Interim Executive Director
+Thomas R. Crane – Deputy Director

-Before joining the Commission, Crane’s previous work included positions with the Great Lakes Basin Commission, NOAA’s Great Lakes Environmental Research Laboratory and several years of NGO experience in Virginia and Missouri where Crane directed two citizen environmental groups.
+Before joining the Commission, Crane’s previous work included positions with the Great Lakes Basin Commission, NOAA’s Great Lakes Environmental Research Laboratory and several years of NGO experience in Virginia and Missouri where Crane directed two citizen-based environmental groups.
 Crane holds a Bachelor of Science degree in natural resources and a Master of Science degree in water resources management from the University of Michigan.